 It has been demonstrated that beta-glucans specifically stimulate the cells that make up our innate immune system.
 These cell types serve as the immune system's initial line of defense against pathogens, preventing infections even before our immune system has produced any particular antibodies against the invasive bacteria.
 Furthermore, chaga may enhance the synthesis of cytokines, which are chemical messengers that facilitate communication between immune cells.

 A cold-stimulus headache (scientific name: sphenopalatine ganglioneuralgia, but commonly referred to as "brain freeze" or "ice cream headache") typically occurs after eating or drinking something extremely chilly.
-The acute, constant pain is centred on the forehead and typically lasts for a few seconds (though it may feel longer).
+The acute, constant pain is centered on the forehead and typically lasts for a few seconds (though it may feel longer).
 Although annoying, the effect is not hazardous.

-The origin of cold-stimulus migraines is still unknown.
+The origin of cold stimulus migraines is still unknown.
 The common belief is that eating or drinking something cold causes blood vessels in the palate (the roof of the mouth) to constrict and then rapidly reopen as a survival reflex to maintain the body's core temperature.
 This reaction transmits a pain signal to the brain via the trigeminal nerve, a portion of which is located in the midface and temple.

 Tea powder, commonly known as powdered tea or matcha, is prepared by finely crushing tea leaves.
 This procedure preserves the unique components, flavors, and nutrients of the tea, providing a concentrated and rich experience.
 Matcha, a sort of tea powder, is especially popular in Japanese tea ceremonies and has achieved international acclaim for its brilliant green color and unusual flavor.